clojure-emacs/sayid/README.md

 * [nREPL](https://nrepl.org) middleware
 * A [CIDER](https://cider.mx) plugin

-The `sayid.core` namespace is designed to be used directly via a repl and does not require Emacs or CIDER. **BUT** the CIDER integration offers a far better experience, so it is the current focus of this page and my development efforts.
+The `sayid.core` namespace is designed to be used directly via a REPL and does not require Emacs or CIDER. **BUT** the CIDER integration offers a far better experience, so it is the current focus of this page and my development efforts.